ikumaran/angular-10-training/README.md

 Covered unit test as well here but recommending others to contribute the same.
 Good luck!!!

+Thanks to https://reqres.in for providing dummy Rest end points.
+This enabled this project to focus on UI alone. :)

+To login, enter "admin" and "password" as credentials.
+We dont use any auth serivce here.
+Just a hardcoded login credential to get feel of an application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.